martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 These recent events triggered a question primed for a data-based answer, **which league (NBA, NHL, NFL, or MLB) is the most competitive?**

+In this post, I propose an empirical method for comparing competitiveness across leagues.
 I measured competitiveness by looking at:

 -  Which league is most likely to produce a comeback game?
 -  Which league is most likely to produce a close game?